 \subsection{Generative Prior for 3DGS}

 Recent studies~\citep{poole2022dreamfusion,xiong2023sparsegs,weber2023nerfiller,wu2023reconfusion,liu2023deceptive,melaskyriazi2024im3d,shih2024extranerf,paul2024gaussianscenes,cai2024dust,chen2024optimizing,yu2024lm,ni2025dprecon} have demonstrated the effectiveness of leveraging diffusion models~\citep{rombach2022high,liu2023zero1to3} to provide powerful priors for 3D reconstruction.
+Some methods~\citep{raj2025spurfies,huang2025cupid,chang2025reconviagen} attempt to introduce 3D geometry priors into the reconstruction process.
 More recent approaches~\citep{liu2024reconx,liu2024novel,liu20243dgs,zhao2024genxd,gao2024cat3d,zhou2025stable,bao2025free,wu2025difix3d+,Wu2025GenFusion,fischer2025flowr,yin2025gsfixer,zhong2025taming} further employ video diffusion models~\citep{blattmann2023stable,yu2024viewcrafter} to enhance cross-view consistency.
 However, since these models primarily rely on initial reconstructions to apply their generative power, they still suffer from numerous floating Gaussian artifacts and low-quality 3D geometry in their results, particularly in the inpainted regions, due to insufficient geometric constraints under sparse observations.
 To address this issue, we first apply scale-accurate depth supervision for both observed and non-observed regions to provide a robust geometric foundation, and integrate geometric guidance throughout the video diffusion models, leading to significantly improved reconstruction of both geometry and appearance.